Makhosh: Literature

 According to Ronald Wixman, the Makhosh lived between the middle Laba and Belaya River in the northwestern portion of the Caucasus.
 They were originally one of the ten major tribal divisions of the Adyghe people, each of which was previously considered a distinct set of people.

 Toponym

-The ancient toponym - the name of the mountain "Makhoshkushkha" (near Maikop, near which the Petroglyphs of Mahoshkushkha were found) is associated with the Makhoshevites.
+The ancient toponym - the name of the mountain "Makhoshkushkha" (near Maykop, near which the Petroglyphs of Mahoshkushkha were found) is associated with the Makhoshevites.

-Popular culture
+Language

-A World of Warcraft character is called Makhosh.
+The Makhosh dialect belonged to Adyghe, the western branch of the Circassian languages.
+However, since they were on good terms with their neighbors especially with Besleney, their dialect showed similarities to the Besleney dialect, which is part of Eastern Circassian.
+The Makhosh dialect is not spoken today.